-The accompanying report on Year 2011 Growth Goal Report (Exhibit B) provides a discussion of a series of factors used in establishing the annual growth goal for the County.
+The accompanying report on Year 2013 Growth Goal Report (Exhibit B) provides a discussion of a series of factors used in establishing the annual growth goal for the County.
 The report contains a number of findings including the following:

-Population Trends: The State Department of Finance (DOF) estimates that during last year (2009), the County's unincorporated area population increased at a rate of 1.37% per year.
-This rate is higher than the 2009 adopted percent growth goal of 0.5% per year, and is also higher than 2008's estimated annual growth rate of 1.0%.
-Despite this, the building permit allocation derived from the 0.5% growth rate goal in 2009 was more than sufficient to house that population increase (i.e., only 38 permits out of the 260 permits available were allocated).
-This discrepancy between the population growth goal for 2009 the actual estimated population growth rate in 2009 is likely due to an increase in the number of persons per household in 2009.
-By comparison, the County as a whole grew at an annual rate of 1.27% in 2009, and the State grew at 1.03%.
+Population Trends: The State Department of Finance (DOF) estimates that during 2011, the County's unincorporated area population increased at a annual rate of 0.63%.
+By comparison, the County as a whole grew at an annual rate of 0.77% in 2011, and the State grew at 0.67%.
+The unincorporated area's growth rate of 0.63% is slightly higher than the 2011 adopted percentage growth goal of 0.50% per year.
+Despite this, the building permit allocation derived from the 0.5% growth rate goal in 2011 was more than sufficient to house the population increase, with only 34 market rate permits out of the 252 permits available being allocated.
+This discrepancy between the population growth goal for 2011 and the actual estimated population growth rate in 2011 is likely due to an increase in the number of persons per household in 2011 and a possible overestimation of 2011 population growth by DOF.
+It should also be noted that there was a relatively large number of affordable units (88 units in the Minto Road project) that received building permits in 2011 that were not subject to the allocation.

-Growth Impacts: The most significant impact on resources in the County from development continues to be the potential and actual water supply shortfall countywide.
+Growth Impacts: The most significant impact on resources in the County from development continues to be the potential and actual water supply shortfall.
 As discussed in the attached report, water agencies countywide are attempting to address this concern.
 Urban service impacts of existing and new development are being addressed by a number of County initiatives to plan, finance and construct capital improvements.

-2011 Growth Goal Planning Commission Agenda: Oct.
-27, 2010 Page 2 of 4
+2013 Growth Goal Planning Commission Agenda: Oct.
+24, 2012 Page 2 of 4

-Housing Goals: Over the last thirty-one years (since the passage of Measure J in 1978), some 18.2% of the new residential development in the unincorporated area has been constructed as affordable housing (including second units).
-In 2009, 38.3% of all new units were affordable (including second units).
-Affordable housing production in the first seven and one-half months of 2010, including second units, is 58.3% of the total units approved.
+Housing Goals: Over the last thirty-three years (since the passage of Measure J in 1978), some 18.9% of the new residential development in the unincorporated area has been constructed as affordable housing (including second units).
+In 2011, 75.2% of all new units were affordable (including second units).
+Affordable housing production in the first seven and a half months of 2012, including second units, was 46.2% of the total units approved.